gd03champ/Virus/README.md

 # Baasha Virus

-This virus keeps restarting your system and activates whenever you switch on the system (One of my weird ideas🙃)
+This virus keeps restarting your system and activates whenever you switch on the system - One of my weird ideas🙃